THE SWISS DH-151

-A first serie of helmets were provided completely assembled, with the pilot's name stencilled on the rear side; the stencils applied before the final clear paint coating.
+A first batch of helmets were provided completely assembled, with the pilot's name stencilled on the rear side; the stencils applied before the final clear paint coating.

 Later helmets, as the one picured, were assembled with spare (not named) shells.

-Basically a standard DH-151, as it was provided to F-5 E Tiger II pilots.
+A standard DH-151, as it provided to F-5 E Tiger II pilots.

 DH-151 BAMF-1 "MIRAGE III S and RS (AMIR) "

-The DH-151 was also provided to Mirage III pilots, nevertheless, because the upper initiating handle of the Mirage's Martin Baker Mk.
+The DH-151 was the standard equipment Mirage III pilots, nevertheless, because the upper initiating handle of the Mirage's Martin Baker Mk.
 4 ejection seat could interfere with the standard double visor assy, a suitable locally designed and differently shaped visor cover replaced the standard PRU-36 ones.
-Mirage III S visor covers were left normally grey (not painted), Mirage III RS ones painted with the aircraft camo livery colors. same visor covers were installed also on later HGU-55s.
+Mirage III S visor covers were left normally grey (not painted), Mirage III RS ones painted with the aircraft camo livery colors.
+Same visor covers were installed also on later HGU-55s.

-As one of the possibly first DH-151 odered, this helmet sports the pilot's name on its back.
+As one of the possibly first DH-151 ordered, this helmet sports the pilot's name on its back.

 The owner, also active test pilot in the GRD, (Gruppe für Rüstungsdienste - Armament Services Group) flew, among others, DH Vampires, Venoms, Hawker Hunters, Mirage III S/BS/RS, and various propeller aircrafts.
 He was active in the Squadrons 7, 9 and 17.